SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 ## Events

-Checkout events are essential as they are used to cause additional side-effects.
+Checkout events are essential as they are used to perform side-effects.
 These events help remove the side effects done from `effects` when using ngrx.
 Events are caught either by event listeners (classes ending with `-event.listener`) or [queries to reset/reload data state](https://sap.github.io/spartacus-docs/commands-and-queries/#queries-overview).

 Note: All events can be found in our [Spartacus events table](https://sap.github.io/spartacus-docs/event-service/#list-of-spartacus-events).